 - 1.3 lbs potatoes 600 g

 - 1.3 lbs pumpkin 600 g, Note

 - 1 can coconut milk

-- Preheat the oven to 200 degrees Celsius/ 390 degrees Fahrenheit.
-Grease the casserole form with a little bit of butter or the vegan alternative.
+- Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+Grease the baking dish with a little bit of vegan (or regular) butter.

-- Peel the potatoes and cut them into cubes.
-Cut the pumpkin into similar sized cubes (if using Hokkaido pumpkin there will be no need to peel it).
-Give the vegetables into the casserole form, add salt and pepper to taste and mix with your hands.
+- Prepare vegetables: Peel the potatoes and cut them into cubes.
+Next, cut the pumpkin into similar sized cubes (if using Hokkaido pumpkin there will be no need to peel it).
+Place the vegetables into the prepared dish, add salt and pepper to taste and mix with your hands.

-- Top and tail the lemon grass sticks and remove their outer leaves.
+- Prepare the rest of the ingredients: Top and tail the lemon grass sticks and remove their outer leaves.
 Chop them very very finely.
-Peel and grate the ginger.
+Next, peel and grate the ginger.
 Remove the seeds of the chili (or leave them there if you like things hot) and chop the chili very finely.
 Place all these ingredients in a bowl and stir in the coconut milk.

-- Pour this mixture over the potatoes and pumpkin, dot with the remaining butter or vegan alternative and bake for 40 or 50 minutes until the potatoes and the pumpkin are very tender.
+- Bake: Pour this mixture over the potatoes and pumpkin, dot with the remaining butter or vegan alternative, and bake for 40 or 50 minutes until the potatoes and the pumpkin are very tender.
 Sprinkle with parsley.

-- Serve with salad or as a side dish for chicken or fish, for instance.
+- Serve with salad or as a side dish.